TantiHenditasari/Final-Project-Data-Analyst-MySkill-e-commerce/README.md

 - Leverage the successful marketing strategies from this category as a benchmark to improve sales performance across other product categories

 #### Answer No 3
+Insights: From a comparison of 2021 and 2022 sales data, the 'Books' and 'Others' categories experienced a decrease in transaction value, while all other categories showed an increase

+Recommendations:
+- Conduct a thorough analysis and evaluation of products within the categories experiencing sales decline to understand the underlying reasons
+- Optimize and enhance advertising and promotional efforts for the declining categories, leveraging successful marketing strategies from categories that showed growth
+- Implement inventory clearance and flash sales, particularly for slow-moving or outdated items.
+Alternatively, explore product return options with manufacturers if contractual agreements permit
+- Continuously stay updated with market trends and consumer preferences to boost sales in the 'Others' and 'Books' categories

 #### Answer No 4